-All TCPware for OpenVMS TCP/IP Services are fully integrated.
+All of TCPware's TCP/IP services are fully integrated.
 The services range from the upper-layer Network Application Services to the lower-level components.
-These lower-level components handle the network controllers included in the TCP/IP Services core component, TCP-OpenVMS.
+These lower-level components handle the network controllers included in the TCP/IP services core component, TCP-OpenVMS.

-The TCPware for OpenVMS components use the Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Protocol (IP).
-The Department of Defense (DoD) adopted the IP and TCP protocols as standards for all packet networks.
+The TCPware components use the Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Protocol (IP).
 TCP and IP provide a reliable and efficient means for moving information between computer systems.